kawallac/GoCator-Gage-RR/README.md

 # GoCator-Gage-RR
-Conducting a Gage R&amp;R on an output form an optical measurement system.
+STILL UNDER CONSTRUCTION

+Program Intent:
+Take the output from an optical measruement system and conduct gage r&r calculations